 - 1. MSL acquires and manages relevant quality content that meets the needs of Montana library users. - 1.1.
 State Publications Librarian and Cataloger/Metadata Specialist will meet quarterly with the Montana Natural Heritage Program (MTNHP) to identify, digitize, and provide access to grey literature covering natural resource information about Montana.
 The LIS Cataloger/Metadata Specialist will collect the cataloging form and associated grey literature from the MTNHP Information Specialist so that content may be available from WorldCat, the shared catalog, the Internet Archive and eventually the MTNHP website.

-(Update: April 2015) Downs has received four MTNHP reports and the companion cataloging forms.
+(Originally reported April 2015) Downs has received four MTNHP reports and the companion cataloging forms.
 LIS has had no cataloger since September 2014.
-Until a new cataloger is hired, Kammerer is looking for an interim solution for the growing catalog needs. - 1.2.
+Until a new cataloger is hired, Kammerer is looking for an interim solution for the growing catalog needs.

+(Update: June 2015) LIS staff spoke with MTNHP staff about collecting and evaluating reports (grey literature) done for government entities, but never published.
+If approved by the Commission and the MSDL reorganization is underway, the MTNHP lead program director indicated he would commit staff to find, evaluate, and forward this grey literature to LIS staff for digitization.
+Once digitized, these reports though having minimal initial distribution would rise to the level of widely available state agency publications.
+Status: Incomplete

+1.2.
 Beginning in October 2014, the LIS manager and the LIS catalog/metadata analyst will work with MARCIVE and GPO to implement the Cataloging Records Distribution Project (CRDP) to load into the MSL catalog each month MARC records for new electronic federal documents, books, serials, maps, computer files, streaming videos, etc. from the U.S. Department of Agriculture and the U.S. Department of the Interior.

-(Update: April 2015) Management of federal document collection has been transferred to state publications librarian, Beth Downs, since federal document duties better align with her position than the LIS manager.
+(Originally reported April 2015) Management of federal document collection has been transferred to state publications librarian, Beth Downs, since federal document duties better align with her position than the LIS manager.
 In January and February, Downs added 232 new item numbers in an online format to the MSL depository selection profile and added two batches of online federal documents MARC records.
 Average time for loading new federal document MARC records each month from the CRDP to the MSL catalog is roughly 15 minutes and does not require the participation of a professional cataloger.
 The result is more federal document content has been added to MSL collection with less staff effort.

+(Update: June 2015) This Cataloging Records Distribution Project continues into new fiscal year.
+Status: Ongoing

-(Update: April 2015) Downs has added a "Suggest a site to be archived" form to the MSL website whereby anyone may nominate a state agency URL to be added to the crawl list so that content maybe be included in the MT.GOV Connect web archive.
+(Originally reported April 2015) Downs has added a "Suggest a site to be archived" form to the MSL website whereby anyone may nominate a state agency URL to be added to the crawl list so that content maybe be included in the MT.GOV Connect web archive.
 Offering a convenient nomination form is part of an LIS initiative to widen and include users in the collection development process.
 This nomination form helps LIS to acquire online state government information that it otherwise might never receive.